 3D printing profiles

 Proper material storage is key to good print results.
-An improperly stored material may become brittle, snap easier, and change colors.
+An improperly stored material may become brittle, snap easier, and change colours.
 Alternatively, controlling the humidity is important for reliably printing materials that absorb moisture from the environment, like PLA.

 To keep your filaments in optimal condition store them: